Detroit Steel: Fictional history

 Former United States Air Force Lieutenant Doug Johnson III is the first pilot of the Detroit Steel armor, first appearing during the "Stark Resilient" storyline.
 He underwent surgical modifications in order to operate the weaponized suit, and also trained the other pilots in the Steelcorps army.
 Hammer Industries, led by Justine Hammer and Sasha Hammer, not only wish revenge on Tony Stark for their patriarch Justin Hammer's death, but see Stark as an obstacle for their product Detroit Steel which they hope to market globally as a new soldier for the world.
 Justine and Sasha embark on a campaign to discredit Iron Man in the industrial market, conspiring with the corrupt Pentagon General Babbage, and staging civilian attacks in which Detroit Steel is arranged to intervene before Iron Man.
-Shortly after, Detroit Steel launches a surprise attack on Stark Resilient by orchestrating a remote-server air-strike unwittingly piloted by young gamers on their mobile devices who are unaware these actions were actually taking place in the real world.
-The combined efforts of Iron Man, War Machine, Rescue and Maria Hill are able to stop the strike and shut down Detroit Steel.
+Shortly after, Detroit Steel launches a surprise attack on Stark Resilient by orchestrating a remote-server air-strike unwittingly piloted by young gamers on their mobile devices, who are unaware that their actions are affecting the real world.
+Iron Man, War Machine, Rescue and Maria Hill stop the strike and shut down Detroit Steel.

-Detroit Steel next appears in The Invincible Iron Man during the 2011 company-wide crossover storyline "Fear Itself".
-Detroit Steel is deployed in Paris, where he confronts the Asgardian demon Mokk: Breaker of Faith.
-As Mokk turns the city's population into stone, Detroit Steel confronts the villain, resulting in his armor being ripped open and Johnson turned into stone as well.
-But in the subsequent "Demon" storyline, Johnson is revealed to be alive.
-When asked his name by a relief worker, he gives "Detroit Steel" as a name.
-The public however, believes Johnson to be dead, and Justine makes Sasha into Detroit Steel's new public face.
-In the subsequent "Long Way Down" storyline, Johnson kidnaps Sasha in order to steal a Detroit Steel unit, after which he is confronted by Sasha who kills him.
+Detroit Steel next appears in The Invincible Iron Man during the 2011 storyline "Fear Itself".
+Detroit Steel is deployed in Paris and confronts Mokk, who is petrifying the population of Paris.
+However, Mokk attacks and petrifies Detroit Steel.
+In the subsequent "Demon" storyline, Johnson is revealed to be alive, but is believed to be dead by the public.
+In the subsequent "Long Way Down" storyline, Johnson kidnaps Sasha in order to steal a Detroit Steel unit, but is killed by Sasha.

 Detroit Steelcorps

 The Detroit Steelcorps (otherwise known as the Steelmechs and Hammermechs) is a line of armored soldiers marketed by Hammer Industries.

 During the "Stark Resilient" storyline, a fleet of unmanned flying drones aided in Detroit Steel's attack against Iron Man.
 Anonymous gamers were duped into believing that the missions carrying out on Hammer Industries' behalf were a playable video game via a cell phone application, in which they pretended to be Detroit Steel's "wingman".

-A team of Steelmechs are piloted battlesuits which are similar to the original Detroit Steel armor and are subsequently led by Sasha into Paris, ostensibly on behalf of the U.S. and French governments, where they battle Rescue before being confronted by Mokk: Breaker of Faith.
+A team of Steelmechs are piloted battlesuits which are similar to the original Detroit Steel armor and are subsequently led by Sasha into Paris, ostensibly on behalf of the U.S. and French governments, where they battle Rescue before being confronted by Mokk.

-The Steelcorps also appear in the subsequent "Long Way Down" storyline.